AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/unstoppable-community-grant-program.md

 ## Introduction

-The Unstoppable Community Grants program is designed to strengthen and enhance the grants option on Astar network.
-It aims to build deeper relationships between the project and the Astar community while boosting a project in dApp Staking with early access and initial staking support over the duration of the grant.
+The Unstoppable Community Grants program is designed to strengthen and enhance the grant options on Astar network.
+It aims to build deeper relationships between projects and the Astar community while boosting a project in dApp Staking with early access and initial staking support over the duration of the grant.

 ## Motivation